Special L-values of geometric motives: Preliminaries

 \conj (Beilinson) \mylabel{conj_numrat} Let $X / \Fq$ be smooth and projective.
 Up to torsion, numerical and rational equivalence agree on $X$. \xconj

-Recall that homological equivalence is in between of these two equivalence relations \cite[3.2.1]{Andre:Motifs}, so under the conjecture, all three agree.
-The second important consequence of that conjecture is that the category of pure Chow motives over $\Fq$ is semisimple by Jannsen's theorem.
+Recall that homological equivalence lies between these two equivalence relations \cite[3.2.1]{Andre:Motifs}, so under \ref{conj_numrat}, all three agree.
+The second important consequence of \ref{conj_numrat} is that the category of pure Chow motives over $\Fq$ is semisimple by Jannsen's theorem.